apassant/ff4d/README.md

-'''FUSE Filesystem 4 Dropbox''' is a FUSE plugin whichs allows a local mount of your global Dropbox or jailed application folder.
+**FUSE Filesystem 4 Dropbox** is a FUSE plugin whichs allows a local mount of your global Dropbox or jailed application folder.

 To improve the browsing experience of your Dropbox content this plugin will cache the structure for a certain amount of time.
-This python script uses '''libfuse''' to provide FUSE function to the operating system.
+This python script uses **libfuse** to provide FUSE function to the operating system.

 ### Donation